ApplicationsOfLanguageModels/course-website-S2025/projects.md

 - **Results Announced**: April 4, 2025
 - **Shared Task Paper Due**: April 14, 2025

 > **Important**: The listed venues are not exhaustive.
-Stay in constant touch with the teaching assistants while planning your project and proposal.
-Early discussions can help identify additional venues aligned with your work and interests.
+Students are encouraged to look for venues to publish their work in, as finding appropriate submission venues is also part of the publication process.

 ---